cava1ry/732Tech_Demo/README.md

 ---

-## License
+## 📄 License

 This project is submitted as a course assignment.
 You may reuse the code for educational purposes.
 Credit appreciated :)

 ---

-## That's it!
+## ☑️ That's it!
-Now you can see a colorful, animated task list.
+Now you can create your own colorful, animated task list.

+Happy hacking! 🚀